rasmita183/FakeApiCode/README.md

-Project Name: API Test Automation with Zest Description
+Project Name: API Test Automation with Zest Fake store API Description
 This project is designed to automate API tests for various endpoints using Zest, a JavaScript-based testing framework.
 It focuses on testing product, cart, and user APIs, verifying functionality, performance, and edge cases.